 One of the levers that you can move up and down when building your email drip marketing campaigns is the amount of time that you leave between the emails that you send out.
-Basically, there are certain groups that you should send emails more frequently and be a little more aggressive and there are other groups where it might be wise to spread your emails out a bit.
+Basically, there are certain groups where you should send emails more frequently and be a little more aggressive and there are other groups where it might be wise to spread your emails out a bit.

 To help you to get your hands around how much or little to email to a contact, we created three different pursuit levels for you to consider.